 Indicator Weight (%)

 KPIs

-○ EIT KPIs: 35%
+• EIT KPIs: 35%

 All KPIs achieved: no reduction.

 No KPIs achieved: 35% reduction.
+Up to 40%

 Some EIT KPIs achieved: reduction proportional to underachievement.
-Up to 40%

-o EIT Community specific KPIs: 5%.
+EIT Urban Mobility specific KPIs: 5%.

 All KPIs achieved: no reduction.

 No KPIs achieved: 5% reduction.

-Some EIT Community specific KPIs achieved: reduction proportional to
+Some EIT Urban Mobility specific KPIs achieved: reduction proportional

-underachievement

-Financial Sustainability Mechanism (FSM)/Commercial Agreement
+to underachievement Financial Sustainability Mechanism (FSM)/Commercial Agreement

-Projects with the requirement to have a Commercial Agreement:

-Agreement is signed: no reduction.
+Projects with the requirement to have a Commercial Agreement: Agreement is signed: no reduction.
 Agreement not signed: 30% reduction.

-Up to 30%

-Projects with other FS mechanisms:

-Achieved: no reduction.
+Projects with other FS mechanisms: Achieved: no reduction.
 Not achieved: 30% reduction.
 Partial achievement: reduction proportional to underachievement of targets.

-Deliverables and Outputs Up to 20%
+Deliverables and Outputs Up to 30%

+Deliverables and Outputs H- 4- 200/

+Factors to be considered: Achievement/not achievement of outputs, Up to 20%

+submission/no submission of deliverables, quality of deliverables.

+Branding

+Factors to be considered: Please refer to Section 2 communication requirements and to documents "EIT Urban Mobility 2023-2025 Brand Book" and "EIT Urban Up to 10%

+Mobility 2023-2025 Communication guidelines".